ab9st8/pancake/readme.md

 # Pancake
-Pancake is the result of a month-or-two of tinkering around in Nim with an idea for a toy language I had.
-It's a[n almost purely!] stack-oriented interpreted programming language.
+Pancake is a stack-oriented programming language.

 ```
 private factorial 1 {